 In addition, there are the ongoing costs of reporting, analysis and change management necessary for using EHRs to improve care delivered.
-Even in the most successful implementations, we found that robust buy-in and benefits from EHR implementation were experienced as a result of ongoing, detailed engagement and investment on the part of both IT and clinical staff to design, discuss and refine the EHR functionality and settings.
+Even in the most successful implementations, we found that robust buy-in and benefits from EHR implementation were experienced as a result of ongoing, detailed engagement and investment on the part of both IT and clinical staff to design, Final Report, Community Health Center Information Systems Assessment: Issues and Opportunities NORC at the University of Chicago discuss and refine the EHR functionality and settings.
 Initial loss of provider productivity during the first six months after an "overnight" implementation is another type of start-up cost associated with EHR.